Print This Page

 MISTLETOE - There is a Solution

-Mistletoe is a pretty parasite and useful for holiday decoration - but it's a parasite and it's a growth that is a dead giveaway that your tree is in stress.
+Although a toxic plant, mistletoe is a pretty parasite and useful for holiday decoration - but it's a parasite and it's a growth that is a dead giveaway that your tree is in stress.

 Here's the control plan that works.
-Prune all the mistletoe out of the tree.
+It’s called the Sick Tree Treatment.
+Although not essential to the solution, for cosmetic purposes the mistletoe can be pruned out of the tree.
 It can be put in the compost or chopped up and sprinkled on fire ant mounds.
 Remove infested limbs completely if it can be done without ruining the shape of the tree.
 Notch into large limbs that can't be removed.
 I used to say that this is the only place I recommend the use of pruning paint.
 That was a dumb recommendation.
 Pruning paint and toxic wound dressings should never be used.
 At the most, slather a little Tree Trunk Goop on the wound.
-Next apply the Sick Tree Treatment procedure, with the first step (and most important one) being the exposure of the trunk/root flare.
-All soil and mulch should be removed from the flare.

 It has been reported to us that the mere application of dry molasses will cause the mistletoe to fade out, but the entire procedure is the better way to go, plus it will help with issues other than parasites.